 Tavour lets your selections accumulate for about a month before gathering them together and shipping them to you.
 Be aware they’ll need an adult signature when they arrive, or they’re going back on the delivery truck.

 If you want to change your appointed shipping date, you can do so on your account page.
 You also have the option of picking up your brews in person by dropping by their Seattle warehouse.
 An option they actively encourage.

-Tavour customer service is generally good to excellent.
+Tavour customer service is generally good.
 You’re not likely to get put on hold and subjected to a muzak assault for 3 hours and the folks answering the phone seem to know just about everything about just about every type of beer known to man.